Xinting-copter/FoundationTimeSeries_tutorial/tutorial.md

 This tutorial will guide you through installing, configuring, and applying the Foundation time series model for forecasting time series data.

 ![SADA system](path_to_image/.png)
-*Figure 1: Stock Close Price Over Time*
+*Figure 1: SADA measurement Over Time*

 ### Prerequisites
 Before you begin, ensure you have the following tools installed: